Rahan-M/Grade_Predicting_AI/README.md

 # Grade_Predicting_AI
 Beginners Task for GDSC inductions

+Libraries used -
+scikit-learn==1.6.0
+pandas==2.2.3
+numpy==2.2.0
+joblib==1.4.2
+streamlit==1.41.0

-We are using the student performance dataset suggested in the problem statement We shall be predicting G3
+We are using the student performance dataset suggested in the problem statement We shall be predicting G3 (Final Grade)

+---

-We are using a decision tree regressor model
+We are using a decision tree regressor model.

-Order of feature importance as calculated in feature_importance.ipynb The order of importance kept varying to a large degree depending upon the random_state with which we split the dataset into training and testing set, so I used the sum of the importances of 5 different random states
+Order of feature importance was calculated in feature_importance.ipynb The order of importance kept varying to a large degree depending upon the random_state with which we split the dataset into training and testing sets, so I used the sum of the importances of 5 different random states to sort the features.
          Feature  Importance
 12            G2    4.138190
 10      absences    0.200482